elbayadm/PaperNotes/BibFlow.md

     - var papers = json from the html.
 - run arxiv-sanity/parse.py to retrive titles and arxiv-links

-- Get bibtex of all titles in titles.txt:
-    > ./getbibtex.sh arxiv-sanity/titles.txt
-Alternatively:
-- Run arxiv-sanity/getbib.py to download the pdfs and get the arxiv bitex
+- Run arxiv-sanity/getbib.py to download the pdfs, add them to papis and get the arxiv bitex

 # Useful commands:
 - Search Google-Scholar for bibtex, output copied to clipboard